- the URL of the page that hosts the offer form

 When you receive a lead with a certificate URL field, you can open the certificate URL in your browser to see the information that we collected about the consumer's page visit.

 It's important that you store the certificate URL in your database or CRM with the consumer's other data because the certificate URL is the sole key to retrieving any TrustedForm certificate.
+We are unable to retroactively marry lead data with the certificate ID.
+The best way to ensure you can easily pull up a certificate for an individual lead is to store all the lead data together with the certificate id.

 Who has access to a Certificate of Authenticity for a lead?